Nehan1901/Trustworthy_Final_Project/README.md

 ## Introduction

-With growing air traffic, the need for smarter, adaptable mid-air collision avoidance is critical.
-Traditional systems like TCAS and ADS-B are limited in scope—they’re rule-based and reactive.
+As the volume of air traffic increases, the necessity for increasingly intelligent and adaptive mid-air collision avoidance becomes essential.
+Legacy systems like TCAS and ADS-B are shortsighted in nature—they are rule-based and reactive.

-Our project introduces an AI-driven approach that combines **reinforcement learning (DQN & PPO)** with **LLM-based explanations**, allowing the system to learn safe maneuver strategies and explain them in human-readable language.
-The system is tested in real-time and simulated environments using flight telemetry data from the OpenSky Network.
+Our project presents an AI system that integrates reinforcement learning (DQN & PPO) with explanation via LLM, enabling the system to learn safe maneuvering strategies and explain them in human-readable text.
+The system is evaluated in real and simulated environments based on flight telemetry data from the OpenSky Network.

 ---